fmontoy/design-patterns/README.md

 # design-patterns

-A Javascript approach to the classic design patterns, based on the book "Learning JS design patterns" by Addy Osmani
+Design patterns in Javascript based on the book "Mastering design patterns" by Simon Timms.